Taylor Lindsey

-Taylor Thomas Lindsey (born December 2, 1991) is a professional baseball player who is currently a free agent.
+Taylor Thomas Lindsey (born December 2, 1991) is an American former professional baseball infielder.

 Career

 Los Angeles Angels

 Lindsey was drafted 37th overall by the Los Angeles Angels of Anaheim in the 2010 Major League Baseball Draft, out of Desert Mountain High School.
 Prior to the 2014 season, Baseball America rated Lindsey the 93rd best prospect in baseball.

 San Diego Padres

 On July 19, 2014, Lindsey was traded to the San Diego Padres with José Rondón, R. J. Alvarez, and Elliot Morris in exchange for Huston Street and Trevor Gott.
 On November 20, 2014, the Padres added Lindsey to their 40-man roster to protect him from the Rule 5 Draft.
 Lindsey was designated for assignment on August 11, 2015.

-He elected free agency on November 7, 2016.
+Lindsey split the 2016 campaign between the Double–A San Antonio Missions and Triple–A El Paso Chihuahuas, accumulating a combined .222/.296/.360 slash line with 10 home runs and 35 RBI across 124 games.
+He elected free agency following the season on November 7, 2016.

 Laredo Lemurs

 On April 20, 2017, Lindsey signed with the Laredo Lemurs of the American Association of Independent Professional Baseball.
 He became a free agent on May 9, 2017, when the Lemurs folded.